Meeting the needs of diverse user groups: multitenancy in an LMS

 Profitable and Sustainable Model

 For a small “rental” fee, your tenants reap all the benefits of everything your LMS has to offer – delivery, accessibility, tracking of content, professional development, and other resources.
-Best of all, they can uniquely brand their LMS and even host their own content.
+Best of all, they’re free to uniquely brand their LMS and even host their own content.
+Contact us to learn how your LMS can help you build a profitable business model and streamline your training.